Back to School Frequently Asked Questions

 - Spaces and items used by individuals who are ill will be thoroughly cleaned and disinfected after use; items that cannot be easily cleaned will be removed.

-- If COVID-19 is ruled out by the Health Unit, the individual may return to school after 24 hours of being symptom-free.
+- If COVID-19 is ruled out by the Health Unit, the individual may return to school once symptoms have beein improving for 24 hours.

 Q. What if the Health Unit confirms a case of COVID-19?

-A. If the Health Unit indicates there is a suspected or confirmed case of COVID-19, the school will take all steps advised by Public Health.
+A. If the Health Unit indicates there is a confirmed case of COVID-19, the school will take all steps advised by Public Health.
 These will include:

 - The Health Unit will take over responsibility for management of the illness and contact tracing.
 The school will keep daily records of everyone who was in the school building, and share that information with the Health Unit.